GIGte/glua-menu/README.md

 The goal is to make a menu similar to the standard one but using Lua solely.

-Many things are done alredy:
+Many things are done already:
  - Main screen (100%)
  - New game page (90%)
  - Server browser (80%)